 Recommended by Melynda from Traveling Mel

-One of my favorite things to do in Paris at night with kids, is a cruise on the Seine River to see the night lights on the Eiffel Tower.
+One of my favourite things to do in Paris at night with kids is a cruise on the Seine River to see the night lights on the Eiffel Tower.
 The light show happens on the hour, so we planned our tour to start and end on the hour.
 Since there are many places to get on a Seine River cruise, we chose the area near the Eiffel Tower to embark, thus maximizing our tower viewing.
 It had been a long day exploring the city, so we didn’t get there until 10 pm, which worked out perfectly for us, but the cruise leaves every 30 – 60 minutes, so there are earlier options.

 There were not very many people on the cruise that night, which surprised us, but we were delighted to mostly have the top deck of the boat to ourselves.
 They also offer a dinner cruise as well as lunch and brunch cruises.

 Seeing the Eiffel Tower light show was pretty amazing, and we got to see it at the beginning and end of the cruise since the boat ride lasts just over an hour and cruises up then back down the Seine.
 We also saw the Louvre, Notre Dame, the Conciergerie, and the Musée d’Orsay from the water, as well as all the people hanging out by the river talking, dancing, drinking, and having fun.
-The kids walked back and forth on the upper deck taking in all the views and the adults kicked back and watched the show.
+The kids walked back and forth on the upper deck, taking in all the views, and the adults kicked back and watched the show.

 Click here to purchase your boat cruise on the Seine River in advance.